-Another tip to help you get off on the right foot at the new job is to get a buddy.
-This should be a peer who works on the same team as you or in the same department as you.
+Another tip to help you get off on the right foot at your new job is to get a work buddy.
+This should be a peer who works on the same team or in the same department as you.

 This person will help you figure out who's who and give you some inside information on some of those office politics.
 It's important to understand the team dynamic so you don't step on anyone's toes or disrupt the culture when you first get there.